ZhianMai/Thread-safe-Hashmap/README.md

 This repo contains implementations of thread-safe linked list, hash map and their JUnit tests.

-Implementations include: generic, Iterable<>, factory pattern with enum, ReentrantReadWriteLock, multi-threading testing, and more on the way...
+Implementations include: generic, Iterable<>, factory pattern with enum, ReentrantReadWriteLock, multi-threading testing, rules from <i>Effective Java</i>, and more on the way...

 ## Update